FortniteFevers/FortniteTweetPoster/README.md

 fish = Grabs a fish of your choice, grabs the info and image, posts it to Twitter.

+weapons = Grabs a weapon of your choice, crabs the info of image, posts it to Twitter.

 exit = exits the program

 **Want to add your own command?** If yes, go to [this link](https://docs.google.com/forms/d/e/1FAIpQLSfgMn9iOSSiMOLoSwU0rznBljradbQAeu8gLwMIhTwVrWBNnA/viewform?usp=sf_link)